-Once your site is up and running and your generating traffic and sales, don’t let it plateau.
-One way to keep your site up to date, current and rising up the Google search rankings, is to have an active blog section.
+Once your site is up and running and you’re generating traffic and sales, don’t let it plateau.
+You can keep your site up to date, current and rising up the Google search rankings by having an active blog section.
 Perhaps you have an existent news section or maybe you’re starting fresh, either way, this post will help you optimise your blog posts and up your content writing skills.
 So, here are our 7 tips on how to create a great blog post.

 Tools like BuzzSumo are great for getting ideas on what to write about.
-Firstly you must choose from your categories or subcategories to find a specific topic.
-For example, if your an eCommerce site selling beauty products, you’re likely to want to create a blog post that talks specifically about lipsticks.
+Firstly, you must choose from your categories or subcategories to find a specific topic.
+For example, if you’re an eCommerce site selling beauty products, you’re likely to want to create a blog post that talks specifically about lipsticks.

-By searching for “lipstick” over the time frame “past year”, you can see a list of the most popular posts that specify this keyword in the last 12 months.
+By searching for “lipstick” over the time frame “past year,” you can see a list of the most popular posts that specify this keyword in the last 12 months.
 On the left-hand side you can see the article title with the website it was posted on, the author and the date it was posted.
-On the right-hand side, you can see the share statistics for social channels like Facebook, LinkedIn, Twitter, Pinterest and Google+ and the total number of shares.
+On the right-hand side, you can see the share statistics for social channels and the total number of shares.

 You can also vary your search by adding quotation marks.
 By doing this, you can perform ‘exact matches’ which will bring up articles that contain that specific keyword within the quotation.

-Next, it’s a matter of analysing these headlines to see which angle the articles focus on and brainstorming how you could perhaps build on this or create a new angle to interest readers.
+Next, it’s a matter of analysing these headlines to see which angle the articles focuses on.
+You can brainstorm how you could build on this or create a new angle to interest readers.

-Perhaps the initial post is quite small and lacking content, so you’ll want to include more case studies and imagery to create a more informative piece.
-For example, the headline “17 Incredibly Good Lipsticks Recommended By Lipstick Lovers” could be turned into “The Ultimate Guide To Incredible Lipsticks for Lipstick Lovers”.
+Perhaps the initial post is quite small and lacking content.
+To rectify this, you could include case studies and imagery to create a more informative piece.
+For example, the headline “17 Incredibly Good Lipsticks Recommended By Lipstick Lovers” could, instead, be “The Ultimate Guide To Incredible Lipsticks for Lipstick Lovers.”

 Or, maybe it’s too broad and instead, you could go specific and target a smaller niche audience.
 Let’s take the same headline, “17 Incredibly Good Lipsticks Recommended By Lipstick Lovers” this time you could look at creating an article titled “10 Incredible Nude Lipsticks for Lipstick Lovers”.

-Before following the steps to actually create a headline, you need to ensure that you know the basic principles of what your headline should be:
+Before following the steps to actually create a headline, you need to know the basic principles of what your headline should be:

-There are lots of strategies to create a great headline and from spending years in content marketing, these can be narrowed down into 3 points.
+There are many strategies to create a great headline which can be narrowed down into 3 points.
 The first being keyword research – of course!

-Using tools like Google Keyword Planner can help you identify specific phrases or search terms related to your article topic, that you can include.
+Using tools like Google Keyword Planner can help you identify search terms related to your article topic, that you can include.
 Below is the keyword research done around the search term “lipstick” with another image showing suggested terms that are also popular.

 In relation to the keyword research and taking into consideration the data found from BuzzSumo, here are 2 suggested article titles in relation to being specific to the audience, unique and of course, useful.